7:00AM to 5:00PM

 As it’s also a naturally occurring element, it won’t give off toxic fumes in the event of a fire.
 Plus, it prevents bacterial growth and keeps your family safe.

 Using these pipes outside is also possible as they don’t deteriorate under UV rays.
-Moreover, proper copper pipe installation and maintenance can ensure that your pipes never leak.
+Moreover, proper copper pipe installation and maintenance can ensure your pipes never leak.

 But while copper sounds impressive with its environmental impact, there are some disadvantages to this pipe, too, and you might not consider this the suitable material for you and your water supply line.

 While copper sounds like a perfect option, new copper pipes cost a lot and are more expensive than pex; copper pipes cost three times more than pex.
 Also, copper pipes waste about 32% more water and energy than plastic pipes since they are conductive and easily affected by ambient temperature.
 You’ll need to have a flexible budget.
 It would be best to never compromise on quality.
-However, many people may hesitate to purchase copper because of an affordable and efficient repiping option in pex.
+However, many people may hesitate to purchase copper because it is an affordable and efficient repiping option for pex.

 Even cold copper pipes may freeze and burst, making them unsuitable for repiping in frigid temperatures.
 So, we suggest contacting a plumbing service who will guide you on the best material.

 We believe you now have the basics and ideas to suit your homes and businesses best.
-You can now choose between pex plumbing systems or copper systems, the two most popular choices.
+You can now choose between pex plumbing systems or copper systems, which are the two most popular choices.
 What’s the best solution for your repiping needs and plumbing system?
 Whether you need flexible pipes for a small space or you’re looking for an environmentally friendly pipe, make sure both copper and pex are correctly installed.